brave/vault/README.md

 Use `gulp` to run the server in development.
 This also sets up watchers and will restart the server on a file change.

+## Proximo

+Proximo is currently used as a proxy so we can make outbound vault requests using a static IP.
+Poximo leverages the following files: bin/proximo vendor/dante.
+A command to start the stacklet exists in the Procfile.

 ## Theory of Operation
 All operations are available via only HTTPS on public-facing systems.
 At a minimum,